encounter/decomp-toolkit/README.md

 > [!WARNING]
 > This command is not yet functional.

-Prints basic information about an RSO file.
+Prints information about an RSO file.

 ```shell
 $ dtk rso info input.rso